hgdiaz/RapidPay/README.md

 In a future, probably I make the same solution using an onion architecture, like the image below:
 ![onion-sample](https://github.com/hgdiaz/RapidPay/blob/main/img/Onion_sample.jpg?raw=true)

 Here remains the idea of a clean architecture, but I prefer this for more complex projects.
 For more information, check Palermo's website: https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/

+## Running the project
+To run this project you need Visual Studio 2022 with dotnet core 6 installed.
+Then, inside the src folder, open the solution file RapidPay.sln with VS.
+The nuget packages will be restored automatically.
+Select the RapidPayAPI project and press F5.
+You'll see the Swagger UI to call the endpoints.
+Before calling the endpoints, you must login with a valid user.
+There are 2 already created: "admin" with the pass "Pass.123" and "user" with the same password.
+Just call the /api/Authenticate/login endpoint and fill the credentials.
+You'll get a JWT in the response.
+Copy this token and in the Authorize button in the upper right.
+In the Value textbox, type the word Bearer and then paste your token.
+The click on the authorize button.
+That´s all....now you can call the endpoints (if the user has the permission to call it).
+Tip: in the CardsController.cs and the PaymentsController.cs files, there are commented endpoints to retreive usefull data to test if everything is working ok.